sachinmoze/sachinmoze/README.md

 - 👋 Hi, I’m @sachinmoze
-- 👀 I’m interested in Python, python AI, Image processing and machine learning
+- 👀 I’m AI,Machine Learning & Python Developer
-- 🌱 I’m currently learning AI and Ne04j graph AI
+- 🌱 I’ve Experience of 5+ Years in Python Developement and AI Developement
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on python,AI and Machine Learning projects
 - 📫 How to reach me sachinmoze@gmail.com

 <!---